-Where to Stay for Luxury
+Where to Stay in Delhi for Luxury

 A stunning jewel-box of a hotel bracketed by a towering, plant-filled, green wall and cobalt-blue reflecting pools, The Oberoi, Gurgaon offers five-star luxury and exceptional service from attentive staff, including personal butlers.
 There's a pool and 24-hour gym and spa with treatments, including Ayurveda massage.
 Dine at one of three on-site restaurants, including the elegantly modern interpretation of Indian cuisine found at Amaranta.
 Ask about business travel packages.

 It's close to the government district and monuments, while the stunning rooftop infinity pool is an ideal place to cool off after a day of sightseeing.
 If you're dining in, there are Japanese and Indian dining options in the hotel.
 A dedicated bespoke package for solo women travelers is available.

 Located near Connaught Place for shopping and major attractions, The Imperial New Delhi offers a less expensive five-star stay that will be just the ticket for visitors who want to immerse themselves in New Delhi's historic Raj past.

-Where to Stay: Mid-Range
+Where to Stay in Delhi: Mid-Range

 The Metropolitan Hotel & Spa is in the heart of New Delhi, putting it close to the shops and restaurants of Connaught Place and the business district.
 The hotel's Craft House shop is a good option for last-minute gifts, from pashminas to tea.

 Located near the Jantar Mantar monument and the boutiques of Janpath Market, modern and centrally located high-rise Le Meridien New Delhi has a showplace central atrium, which can be admired from the hallways that rise above it.
 Bathrooms are sizable and lavish, and the fourth-floor pool has views of the surrounding area.

 Sheraton New Delhi is located in the Saket business district and walking distance to the upscale Select Citywalk shopping mall and restaurants.
 Or stay in and dine at three in-house restaurants, finishing at the on-site pastry shop for sweet cravings.
 The 220 rooms and suites have Sheraton's signature Sweet Sleeper beds for a peaceful rest, while meeting rooms and event spaces make this a popular choice as a business stay.

-Where to Stay on a Budget
+Where to Stay in Delhi on a Budget

 Situated across from a Metro station, WelcomHotel Dwarka is a wallet-friendly stay that puts a high value on hospitality.
 It's not far by taxi or the hotel shuttle to the Dilli Haat open-air food plaza and craft bazaar run by Delhi Tourism and Transportation Development Corp.
 There are three restaurants and a coffee shop in the hotel, as well as a full-service spa, 24-hour health club with sauna, and an outdoor pool.

 Hotel Amax Inn offers excellent value in a bright, clean hotel just north of Connaught Place, close to the New Delhi train station and within walking distance of the bustling Paharganj main bazaar.

 Park Inn By Radisson New Delhi IP Extension is a clean and colorfully modern hotel located in a quiet area of East Delhi in the Noida business district.
 It's about eight kilometers from the magnificent Swaminarayan Akshardham temple complex.
 There's a rooftop pool and an on-site restaurant, and rates include breakfast.
 Studio Room reservations also include a one-way airport transfer.

-Where to Stay for Families
+Where to Stay in Delhi for Families

 A large hotel with 507 rooms and suites, The Hyatt Regency Delhi has a variety of on-site dining options, including the Sidewalk Pastry Shop and 24-hour, pool-level restaurant, Café.
 There's a kids' pool for little splashers, and family friendly rooms come with cribs and optional in-room childcare.
 There are also luxury rental apartments with one-, two- and three-bedroom layouts for longer stays.

 Family friendly Fraser Suites New Delhi is close to Swaminarayan Akshardham Temple and Atta Market and offers a choice of apartment suite-style stays, ranging from studios to two bedrooms with equipped kitchenettes.
 Breakfast is included in the on-site restaurant.
 The free kids' club has a playground, and there's a fitness center and spa for parents.

-Where to Stay for Romance
+Where to Stay in Delhi for Romance

 Choose from fine-dining restaurants, including Varq for Indian cuisine or Wasabi by Morimoto for Japanese, while afternoon tea is served in Machan and Emperor Lounge.
 Taj Club rooms include access to a members' lounge and butler service, or book an ancient Indian therapy at Jiva and Jiva Grande spa.